Qvert/MurPlace_frontend/README.md

 npm run build
 ```

 copy the files from dist into the static folder of your backend. and update the serve to serve the pages in question.
-In Django for example, you'll add the views for index.html
+In Django for example, you'll add the views for em.